open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 2. **Fast training speed**: the training time in the case of 300 epochs is similar to most of the one-stage and two-stage algorithms under 12 epochs, such as RetinaNet, ATSS, and Faster R-CNN.
 3. **Abundant optimization for corner cases**: YOLOv5 has implemented many optimizations.
 The functions and documentation are richer as well.

 Figures 1 and 2 show that the main differences between the P5 and P6 versions of YOLOv5 are the network structure and the image input resolution.
-Other differences, such as the number of anchors and loss weights, can be found in [configuration files](https://github.com/open-mmlab/mmyolo/blob/main/configs/yolov5/).
+Other differences, such as the number of anchors and loss weights, can be found in the [configuration file](https://github.com/open-mmlab/mmyolo/blob/main/configs/yolov5/yolov5_s-p6-v62_syncbn_fast_8xb16-300e_coco.py).
 This article will start with the principle of the YOLOv5 algorithm and then focus on analyzing the implementation in MMYOLO.
 The follow-up part includes the guide and speed benchmark of YOLOv5.

 ```{hint}
 Unless specified, the P5 model is described by default in this documentation.